ircdocs/modern-irc/_includes/modern-appendix.md

 Extbans may allow clients to issue bans based on account name, SSL certificate fingerprints and other attributes, based on what the server supports.

-Extban masks SHOULD also be supported for the [ban exemption](#ban-exemption-channel-mode) and [invite exemption](#invite-exemption-channel-mode) modes.
+Extban masks SHOULD also be supported for the [ban exception](#ban-exception-channel-mode) and [invite exception](#invite-exception-channel-mode) modes.

 <div class="warning">
-    <p>Ensure that extban masks are actually typically supported in ban exemption and invite exemption modes.</p>
+    <p>Ensure that extban masks are actually typically supported in ban exception and invite exception modes.</p>

     <p>We should include a list of 'typical' extban characters and their associated meaning, but make sure we specify that these are not standardised and may change based on server software.
 See also the irc-defs <a href="https://defs.ircdocs.horse/defs/extbans.html"><code>EXTBAN</code> list</a>.</p>
 </div>